 Difference Between Chapter 7 vs Chapter 11

 The following article provides an outline for Chapter 7 vs Chapter 11.
-If any business/person is thinking to file bankruptcy, this is not an easy task/decision to be made.
-There is a lot of complications involved, and one has to decide which chapter of bankruptcy to choose to file the bankruptcy.
+If any business/person is thinking of filing for bankruptcy, this is not an easy task/decision.
+There are many complications, but one has to decide which bankruptcy chapter to file.
 Chapter 7 of bankruptcy is also known as liquidation bankruptcy or straight bankruptcy.
-Under this chapter, the debtors can surrender assets and can quickly eliminate their unsecured debts like personal loans, etc., which have no collateral.
+Under this chapter, the debtors can surrender assets and quickly eliminate unsecured debts like personal loans, etc., which have no collateral.

 Key Differences Between Chapter 7 vs Chapter 11

-Although these two chapters provide in filing bankruptcy, there are various differences which are listed below:
+Although these two chapters provide in filing bankruptcy, there are differences which are as follows:

-- Chapter 7 is the final step of any business, and if bankruptcy is filed under this section, the business operations will no longer exist.
-This is not the case with Chapter 11 filling, as this filling basically helps in restructuring the debt and allows businesses to continue their operations.
+- Chapter 7 is the final step of any business.
+The business operations will no longer exist under this section.
+It is not the case with Chapter 11 filling, as this filling helps restructure the debt and allows businesses to continue their operations.

-- The company is basically disposing of debts they have by liquidating the assets so that the creditors are paid.
-But, on the other hand, Chapter 11 basically keeps the hope alive that business will do come back in the future.
+- The company is disposing of its debts by liquidating the assets to pay the creditors.
+But, on the other hand, Chapter 11 keeps the hope alive that business will come back in the future.

-- Under both the chapter, a trustee is appointed but has a different role to play.
-In chapter 7, the business will seize its operation, and the trustee will sell the assets to pay back the creditors.
-In chapter 11, the trustee will only oversee the operation of the business and debt restructuring.
+- Under both the chapter, a trustee has a different role to play.
+In Chapter 7, the business will seize its operation, and the trustee will sell the assets to repay the creditors.
+In Chapter 11, the trustee will only oversee the operation of the business and debt restructuring.

-- There is no need for an attorney for filing bankruptcy under chapter 7 but filling under chapter 11 is a complex process and needs a greater amount of knowledge.
+- There is no need for an attorney to file bankruptcy under Chapter 7, but filling under Chapter 11 is a complex process requiring more knowledge.

 Chapter 7 vs Chapter 11 Comparison Table

-After discussing the above points, we can infer that both Chapter 7 vs chapter 11 are similar in the sense that both are useful sections if some individual or business wants to file bankruptcy.
+After discussing the above points, we can infer that both Chapter 7 and Chapter 11 are similar in that both are useful sections if some individual or business wants to file bankruptcy.
 But they are different in the way they work.
-For example, if the reason for applying for bankruptcy is that the party wants to shut down its operations, then chapter 7 is useful, but if they want to continue the business operations, chapter 11 is effective.
+For example, if the reason for applying for bankruptcy is that the party wants to shut down its operations, then Chapter 7 is useful.
+Still, if they want to continue the business operations, chapter 11 is effective.

-Since in chapter 7, the businesses shut down their operations, so all of their assets are sold off and is then the proceeds will be used to pay the creditors.
+Since in Chapter 7, the businesses shut down their operations, all of their assets are sold off, and the proceeds will be used to pay the creditors.
 So that is why there is no need for the debtors to pay any money or have any repayment schedule.
-But in chapter 11, debtors have to have a repayment schedule that will determine how the creditors will get paid.
-Chapter 11 is a more complex process than chapter 7, and therefore the cost involved is also higher than chapter 7.
-In a nutshell, Chapter 7 vs Chapter 11 have their own pros and cons, and it solely depends upon the purpose or intention of filing bankruptcy, which will eventually help select which chapter to be used.
+But in Chapter 11, debtors must have a repayment schedule that will determine how the creditors will get paid.
+Chapter 11 is a more complex process than Chapter 7; therefore, the cost is also higher than Chapter 7.
+In a nutshell, Chapter 7 vs Chapter 11 have pros and cons, and it solely depends upon the purpose or intention of filing bankruptcy, which will eventually help select which chapter to use.

-This has been a guide to the top difference between Chapter 7 vs Chapter 11.
-Here, we also discuss Chapter 7 vs Chapter 11 key differences with Infographics and Comparison table.
+This article has guided the top difference between Chapter 7 and Chapter 11.
+Here, we also discuss the Chapter 7 vs Chapter 11 key differences with Infographics and a Comparison table.
 You may also have a look at the following articles to learn more –